Soul Cartel: Main

-Faust is a Human who due to being reborn has decided to re-engage in his battle with the Archdevil Mephisto as a means of ensuring humans are safe.
-Due to 'said interference from god, Mephisto has claimed he never really lost.
-In this battle Faust will utilizing God's Papyrus a tool with divine powers from god that can do anything but be used for evil unpure reasons.
+Faust is a human who due to being reborn has decided to re-engage in his battle with the Archdevil Mephisto as a means of ensuring humans are safe.
+Due to said interference from god, Mephisto has claimed he never really lost.
+In this battle Faust was utilizing God's Papyrus, a tool with divine powers from god that can do anything but be used for evil unpure reasons.
 Faust has used on numerous occasions to subdue Mephisto to a degree.